StevenTammen/chrya.com/studies/porneia.md

 involves actual thought concerning *porneia* is playing with fire -- but so too is anything that calls *porneia* to mind to make you "not think about it."
-One needs no physical objects to sin in this area (e.g., while one needs alcohol to become drunk, one may lust after a women without anyone else even about).
+One needs no physical objects to sin in this area (e.g., while one needs alcohol to become drunk, one may lust after a woman without anyone else even about).
 This makes a zero-tolerance policy all the more important -- the line between having *porneia* in mind (in whatever way) and falling into sin is not one that may be reasonably